Author of The Blackout Book and the online course Bloom Where You’re Planted

 - Prepper’s Natural Medicine (dealing with all sorts of illnesses and injuries with home remedies)

-- Fully stocked medic kit
+- Fully stocked medic kit (check out our list here)

 - The Survival Medicine Handbook